mikeromard/markdown-to-rss/test_product_updates.md

 Testing to see if the workflow is triggered and runs successfully when I update this file.

+First attempt failed on `pip install -r requirements`.
+That command is missing the file extension (the file is `requirements.txt`, not `requirements`).
+Trying again.

 ## 03 November 2023

 Alpha